Lymfactin® for lymphedema

 Herantis’ Lymfactin® aims at recovering the damaged lymph system by reconstituting lymphatic vasculature.
 Preclinical pharmacology studies in lymphedema models have confirmed the effects of Lymfactin® on growth of new functional lymphatic vessels and functional improvement of lymphatic flow.

-Herantis has launched a phase I clinical study to be conducted at 3 European clinical sites, in women with breast cancer associated secondary lymphedema.
-While the primary endpoint of the study is to assess the safety and tolerability of Lymfactin® the study will also assess the preliminary efficacy of the treatment.
-The study intends to recruit at most 21 patients at three University hospitals in Finland (in Helsinki, Tampere, and Turku) and recruitment is expected to be completed in 2017.
+Herantis launched a phase I clinical study in 2016 in women with breast cancer associated secondary lymphedema.
+While the primary endpoint of the study is to assess the safety and tolerability of Lymfactin®, the study will also assess the preliminary efficacy of the treatment.
+A total of 15 patients were enrolled in the phase I clinical study; the enrollment was completed in February 2018.
+The study continues with a 12-month follow-up on the patients.